-These organs require a constant blood supply, and brain tissue can begin to die off in as little as 5 minutes without blood flow.
-Once brain tissue is damaged, it cannot be repaired.
+These organs require a constant blood supply, and brain tissue can begin to die off in as little as

 The same goes for the heart.
 Almost immediately after blood flow stops, heart tissue begins to die off and cannot recover.
 The amount of overall damage to the heart depends on how much tissue was affected before blood flow was restored.

 Symptoms of both aneurysms and embolisms depend on what body part is affected.
 Common symptoms include:

 The difference between these two conditions is how they cause blood to stop flowing.
 With an aneurysm, a vessel can burst, causing internal bleeding.
 This, in turn, disrupts blood from getting to the organs.
 With an embolism, blood flow is blocked by a particle that’s lodged in a vessel.

 Another difference is in how these conditions are treated.
 If you are prone to blood clots, you may be prescribed medications that thin your blood to prevent clots from forming.
 In the case of a large emboli, strong blood thinners like tissue plasminogen activator (tPA) can be injected to quickly dissolve the clot.

 Aneurysms and embolisms both disrupt blood flow.
 While the cause is different, the risk factors are similar.

 Risk factors common to both aneurysm and embolism include: